TabbyML/tabby/website/docs/extensions/troubleshooting.md

 Tabby is set to automatic trigger mode by default.
 In this mode, you should receive completions after a short delay when you stop typing.
 The delay may vary depending on your server's performance and settings.
-If you are using manual trigger mode, you need to press `Alt + \` to trigger a completion request.
+If you are using manual trigger mode, you need to press `Alt + \` (`Ctrl + \` for IntelliJ and Vim plugins) to trigger a completion request.
 The status bar item of Tabby IDE extension should show a loading indicator for a brief period before displaying the completions.
-Keep in mind that Tabby may not provide any suggestions based on the current code context.
+Keep in mind that Tabby may not provide any suggestions if there is no necessary for the current code context.

 ### Check Request Timeouts